ZekeMarshall/RMAVIS-JOSS-Paper/paper.md

 # Data sources

+`MAVIS` depends on a number of individual datasets, which are bundled with the application, the sources of which are as follows.
 The list of accepted species was constructed using the vascular plant (*Tracheophyta*) taxa present in the Botanical Society of Britain and Ireland's (BSBI) database [@bsbi2022TaxonLists];